What Is Barbecue?

 Just what the heck is barbecue, anyway?

 There are many legitimate definitions, verb, noun, and adjective.
 There is even a legal definition.
 One definition just will not do the job.
-In this article I will describe the many forms of barbecue around the world and explain that snobs who say "that's not barbecue, it's grilling" are wrong.
-What they mean is "that's not Southern barbecue, it's grilling".
+When you cut through the haze, ultimately, it is smoke that differentiates barbecue from other types of cooking.
+The fact is that there are many forms of barbecue around the world and it is the presence of smoke that unifies them all.

 The word "barbecue" was derived from a Taino Indian word that Spanish explorers said sounded like barbacoa.
 The Indian use of the word presaged today's controversies by having multiple meanings.
 It was a cooking device, a storage device, a bedlike device, a shelter, and perhaps even the food cooked on the device.

 A barbacoa is shown here in a 1583 engraving by Theodore deBry based on a 1564 painting by Jacques LeMoyne, a French explorer in Florida.
-Click here to read more about the history of modern barbecue and its roots in the Caribbean.
-The word barbacoa entered the Spanish dictionary in 1526.
-For more on the origins of the word, read my research in my article on Barbecue History.
+Click here to read more about the history of modern barbecue and its roots in the Caribbean and the origins of the word.

 Johnson then quotes a poem by Alexander Pope from his Satire on the Second Book of Homer written in the 1730s: